What are examples of acidic beverages and foods?

 Remember, reducing the risks of acid erosion on your teeth comes down to a combination of governing the amount of your highly-acidic food intake and keeping your teeth clean by brushing, flossing, and regular professional cleanings.

 Understanding acid erosion is a key component to premium dental health.
-South University Dental Associates have expertise in helping you understand what foods and beverages are best in promoting a healthy smile.
+South University Dental Associates is a Fargo Dental Office that has has expertise in helping you understand what foods and beverages are best in promoting a healthy smile.
 Whether you’re looking to fix teeth damaged by acid erosion or get the best in preventative care, a quality dentist in the Fargo-West Fargo Fargo-Moorhead area is just a phone call away.
 The team at South University Dental is available to offer advice, a diagnosis, or treatment as necessary.